gianmarialessandro/arkanoid/README.md

 # Arkanoid game

-little game of arkanoid for learning how r3f is working
+## little game of arkanoid for learning detpher how r3f(react-three-fiber) and React are working

-### usefull experimet on the side for understandig how my web sit will be structured
+### aswell usefull experimet for understandig how my website will be structured